Everyone loves to go on holiday. However, a new trend has been emerging where holiday-goers throw some world-class training in the mix.

 One of the most important things about training vacations is setting goals, both short and long term.
 It could be as simple as learning a new skill or dropping a few kilograms, to something more ambitious like competing in a bout.

-Carlos-Clauss adds: “Goal setting is great, because it keeps you working towards something rather than just drifting randomly.
+“Goal setting is great, because it keeps you working towards something rather than just drifting randomly.
 It is important to be realistic about your goals as well.
-Set short term goals that are easily achieved, and these will act as rewards and reinforcement as you work toward your bigger and more challenging long term goals.”
+Set short term goals that are easily achieved, and these will act as rewards and reinforcement as you work toward your bigger and more challenging long term goals,” Carlos-Clauss says.

 Even after reading this article, most people would still feel a little intimidated when trying a training vacation for the first time.
 But remember, there is no reason to feel that way.
 These programs are geared towards all levels of holiday-goers.
 Besides, all of these world-class athletes and trainers want to work with you, just as much as you want to learn from them.

-Carlo-Clauss, who tries to make everyone feel welcome at Bali MMA, echoes that sentiment.
-“I think there is a common misconception about martial arts gyms in general, that we are all fight clubs, everyone is super aggressive and trying to kill each other all the time.
+Carlo-Clauss, who tries to make everyone feel welcome at Bali MMA, says, “I think there is a common misconception about martial arts gyms in general, that we are all fight clubs, everyone is super aggressive and trying to kill each other all the time.
 In fact, we are quite the opposite.
-We cater to the novice or beginner athlete, and really enjoy sharing our knowledge and love for martial arts.
+We cater to the novice or beginner athlete, and really enjoy sharing our knowledge and love for martial arts.”